inkognitro/react-app-tutorial/06-form.md

 This goes also hand in hand with the
 [low coupling principle](https://stackoverflow.com/questions/14000762/what-does-low-in-coupling-and-high-in-cohesion-mean):
-Once the API changes, we only need to change the transformer function which takes in delivered data from the API and outputs the corresponding UI state.
+If the API changes for any reason, we only need to change the transformer function which takes in the delivered data from the API and outputs the corresponding UI state.

 ### 6.2 Defining the `TextFieldState`
 According to our learnings in the past it would be nice to have a state for every form element.